brouhaha/sosar/README.md

 family, intended to replace Apple DOS.
 ProDOS used the same filesystem as SOS.

-sosutil is intended to provide a command line interface to manipulate SOS and ProDOS disk image files.
-As of this writing, sosutil is only capable of printing the directory of such a disk image file.
+sosar (pronounced like "saucer") is intended to provide a command line interface to manipulate SOS and ProDOS disk image files.
+As of this writing, sosar is only capable of printing the directory of such a disk image file.